Level two-ing it in the lanes west of Wigan with Olympic champ Bradley Wiggins

 Coming off the flat lands and going back to Mawdsley, Wiggins stops to show me a road sign which says the road is called Wiggins Lane.
 No, the locals haven’t named it after their celebrated resident, a wiggin is northern dialect for the mountain ash or rowan tree, but if Wiggins does achieve his ultimate ambition of three Olympic titles you can bet that the authorities will be falling over themselves to name things after their adopted son.

-* Age 25, lives in Eccleston, Lancashire with wife Catherine and son Ben
+* Lives in Eccleston, Lancashire with wife Catherine and son Ben

 * Born in Ghent, Belgium.
 Wiggins’s father Gary was an Australian pro rider

 * Warms up for races to the sounds of the Rolling Stones, and loves Michael Caine films